Seminary News & Events

 Share News and Job Openings

-Send us your news and job openings by email to: firstname.lastname@example.org
+Send your alumni news and job openings by email to: firstname.lastname@example.org

 On Saturday, May 6, 2023, at 4:00pm, Moravian Theological Seminary will confer the following degrees: Master of Divinity, Master of Arts in Clinical Counseling, and a Certificate in Moravian Studies during commencement services at College Hill Moravian Church, 72 West Laurel St., Bethlehem.
 The Rev. Dr. Elizabeth (Betsy) Miller will deliver the address to the graduates.